ChumburidzeGio/Alton/readme.md

 ### Directory structure
 ```
 src/          // Api code
+composer.*    // Composer files, after modifying composer files you run the setup again to trigger the change
 docker/       // Local development docker support files (nginx, phpfpm)
+seeds/        // Place to put mysql seed files for the docker environment
 _data/        // Tmp data mysql, such that mysql doesn't lose state during restarts.
 This folder can be deleted to start fresh.
-composer.*    // Composer files, after modifying composer files you run the setup again to trigger the change
 ```

 ### Development environment setup